UK-MAC/TeaLeaf_OpenCL/README.md

 ## TODO

-* Merge fortran/c implementation of CG solver
+* Merge c implementation of CG solver
-* Make CG selectable from tea.in and not a compile time flag
 * Make preconditioner selectable from tea.in and not a compile time flag
-* Make CG solver work with MPI - need to change order of calling functions for CG solver to get additional global reductions etc.
+* Asynchronous memory copies after reductions to avoid waiting for each one

 ## Compling